Programs intended for new faculty, usually those at or below the rank of Assistant Professor.

 National Aeronautics and Space Administration (NASA)

 • NASA Early Career Investigator Program in Earth Science (ECIP-ES): The Early Career Investigator Program in Earth Science (ECIP-ES) is designed to support outstanding scientific research and career development of scientists and engineers at the early stage of their professional careers.
 The program, formerly known as the New (Early Career) Investigator Program in Earth Science, welcomes innovative research initiatives and seeks to cultivate diverse scientific leadership in Earth System Science.
 Proposals are solicited every 2-3 years.
 Awards average $100k/year for up to 3 years ($300k total).
-Deadline: For FY23, notices of intent were due in July, with proposals due in August; Eligibility: Applicants must be untenured, within 6 years of their PhD (i.e PhD on or after January 1, 2017 for FY23), and not have previously received an ECIP-ES or PECASE award.
+Deadline: usually summer Eligibility: Applicants must be untenured, within 6 years of their PhD (check current solicitation for cutoff date), and not have previously received an ECIP-ES or PECASE award.
+Relevant to: STEM

 • NASA Heliophysics Early Career Investigator Program (ECIP): The Early Career Investigator Program (ECIP) in Heliophysics is designed to support outstanding scientific research and career development of scientists at the early stage of their professional careers.
 The program aims to encourage innovative research initiatives and cultivate diverse scientific leadership in Heliophysics.
 Awards are $125-$175k/year for up to 4 years.
 ECIP solicitations are expected to be issued once every 2 years.
-Deadline: For FY22, Step 1 deadline was in July (proposals not solicited in FY23); Eligibility: Applicants must be in a tenure-track position (but untenured at the time of application), be no more than 10 years past their PhD (i.e. PhD on or after January 1, 2012 for FY22), and must not have previously received an ECIP or PECASE award.
-Most recent URL (check for ROSES-2024 in early 2024).
+Deadline: usually fall; Eligibility: Applicants must be in a tenure-track position (but untenured at the time of application), be no more than 10 years past their PhD, and must not have previously received an ECIP or PECASE award.

 • NASA Planetary Science Early Career Award (ECA): The Planetary Science Early Career Award (ECA) program is intended to help promising young scientists play an increased and meaningful role in the planetary science community and pursue professional development in areas relevant to the Planetary Science Division (PSD).
 ECA awards are a one-time award of up to $200k.
-Deadline: For FY23, deadline is December 7, 2023; Eligibility: For FY23, applicants must be a PI on a from a participating program element solicited in ROSES-2021 or ROSES-2022; must be within 10 years of their PhD (i.e. PhD on or after January 1, 2013 for FY23); and must not have previously received a NASA early career award or PECASE award.
+Deadline: usually winter; Eligibility applicants must be a PI on an active grant from a participating program element; must be within 10 years of their PhD, and must not have previously received a NASA early career award or PECASE award.
+Relevant to: STEM

 • Nancy Grace Roman Technology Fellowships (RTF) for Early Career Researchers: This program provides early career researchers the opportunity to develop the skills necessary to lead astrophysics flight instrumentation development projects and become PIs of future astrophysics missions; to develop innovative technologies that have the potential to enable major scientific breakthroughs; and to foster new talent by putting early-career instrument builders on a trajectory towards long-term positions.
 The RTF application does not involve a separate proposal to this program element; it is a one-page application submitted along with a proposal submitted to either the Astrophysics Research and Analysis (APRA) or Strategic Astrophysics Technology (SAT) Programs described in the ROSES solicitation.
 The PI of a successful technology-centered APRA/SAT proposal who is designated as a Roman Technology Fellow based on this one-page application has the opportunity to apply for up to $500K in Fellowship Funds in the future.
-Deadline: For FY23, deadline was August 17, 2023; Eligibility: Applicants must hold an early career position such as a postdoctoral or tenure-track (but untenured at time of application) position; be within 8 years of their PhD; be a US citizen or permanent resident; and not be a current or former recipient of an RTF or PECASE award.
+Deadline: usually spring; Eligibility: Applicants must hold an early career position such as a postdoctoral or tenure-track position (but untenured at time of application); be within 8 years of their PhD; be a US citizen or permanent resident; and not be a current or former recipient of an RTF or PECASE award.
+More information.
+Relevant to: STEM

 National Institutes of Health (NIH)

-• NIH Maximizing Investigators' Research Award (MIRA) For Early State Investigators: provides support for a program of research in an early-stage investigator's laboratory that falls within the mission of NIGMS.
+• NIH Maximizing Investigators' Research Award (MIRA) For Early Stage Investigators: provides support for a program of research in an early-stage investigator's laboratory that falls within the mission of NIGMS.
 For the purpose of this FOA, a program of research is a collection of projects in the investigator's lab that are relevant to the mission of NIGMS.
-Deadline: February / October; $250K in direct costs per year for a period of 5 years.
+Awards are $250K in direct costs per year for a period of 5 years.
+Deadline: February / October.
+Eligibility: Must meet NIH Early Stage Investigator [MOU1] criteria (within 10 years of terminal degree and not have previously received significant NIH funding).
 Relevant to: STEM

 • NIH Director's New Innovator Award (DP2): supports early stage investigators of exceptional creativity who propose highly innovative research projects with the potential to produce a major impact on broad, important areas relevant to the mission of NIH.
 Applications in all topics relevant to the broad mission of NIH are welcome, including, but not limited to, topics in the behavioral, social, biomedical, applied, and formal sciences.
-PIs who have not competed successfully for a significant NIH independent research award and who is within 10 years of completing their terminal research degree is eligible.
-Deadline: August 19, 2022; $1.5M in direct costs for up to 5 years.
+Awards are $1.5M in direct costs for up to 5 years.
+Deadline: August; Eligibility: Must meet NIH Early Stage Investigator [MOU2] criteria (within 10 years of terminal degree and not have previously received significant NIH funding).
 Relevant to: STEM

 • Katz Early Stage Investigator Research Project Grant: supports an innovative project that represents a change in research direction for an early stage investigator (ESI) and for which no preliminary data exist.
 Applications submitted to this Funding Opportunity Announcement (FOA) must not include preliminary data.
 Applications must include a separate attachment describing the change in research direction.
-Deadline: varies.
+Deadline: January, May and December.
+Eligibility: Must meet NIH Early Stage Investigator [MOU3] criteria (within 10 years of terminal degree and not have previously received significant NIH funding).
 Relevant to: STEM

 National Science Foundation (NSF)

 • Faculty Early Career Development Program (CAREER): This award for new faculty combines the support of quality research and education and the full participation of those traditionally underrepresented into a single program.
 This program is a Foundation-wide activity that offers NSF’s most prestigious awards for new faculty members.
-Deadline: Fourth Monday in July, annually; minimum of $400-500K for 5 years.
+Awards are ; a minimum of $400-500K over 5 years.
+Deadline: Fourth Wednesday in July, annually.
+Eligibility: must be in a tenure-track position but untenured at time of application; cannot apply more than 3 times.
 Relevant to: STEM, HASSE

 Non-federal Agencies

 • Cottrell Scholar Award: This program champions the very best early career teacher-scholars in chemistry, physics and astronomy by providing significant discretionary awards for research.
-Awards are $100K over three years.
-Deadline: In 2023, the CSA proposal target date was July 1, 2023; Eligibility: For the 2023 proposal cycle, eligibility is limited to faculty members who started their first tenure-track appointment anytime in calendar year 2020.
+Awards are $120K over three years.
+Deadline: July; Eligibility: Faculty members within the first 3 years of their first tenure-track appointment.
+Relevant to: STEM

 • Emerging Leader Award: The Mark Foundation Emerging Leader Awards support innovative cancer research from the next generation of leaders.
 These grants are awarded to outstanding early career investigators to support high-impact, high-risk projects that are distinct from their current research portfolio.
 Awards are $750k over 3 years.
-Deadline: January; Eligibility: In 2023, applicants had to be three to eight years from the start of an independent faculty research appointment as of December 2023 (i.e., the official start date of the appointment must fall within the calendar years 2015-2020).
-Exceptions due to prolonged medical or family leave will be considered on a case-by-case basis.
-Applicants must demonstrate multi-year independent funding that sustains the central activities of the laboratory (e.g., at least one or two grants such as NIH/R01, NSF/CAREER, or equivalently substantial multi-year awards).
+Deadline: January; Eligibility: Applicants must be three to eight years from the start of an independent faculty research appointment and demonstrate multi-year independent funding that sustains the central activities of the laboratory (e.g., at least one or two grants such as NIH/R01, NSF/CAREER, or equivalently substantial multi-year awards).
+Relevant to: STEM

 • Klingenstien-Simons award in Neuroscience: The Klingenstein-Simons Fellowship supports early-career investigators engaged in basic or clinical research that may lead to a better understanding of neurological and psychiatric disorders.
 Several areas within neuroscience are of particular interest: 1) Cellular and molecular neuroscience; 2) Neural systems; 3) Translational research.
 Applicants must inform the Esther A. & Joseph Klingenstein Fund of other sources of funding.
-Awards are $225k over 3 years.
+Awards are $300k over 3 years.
 Eligibility: To qualify for an award, investigators must hold a Ph.D. and/or an M.D and have a tenure track appointment or equivalent at a university, medical center, or research institute with a maximum of four years between the completion of last postdoc and the application deadline.
 U.S. citizenship is not a requirement, but it’s expected that candidates will be permanent residents of the U.S. and their research will be conducted in U.S. institutions.
-Deadline(s): Application portal opens annually on October 1, 9:00am EST and are due mid-February.
+Deadline(s): Application portal opens annually on September 1 and closes on February 1.
+Relevant to: STEM

 • McKnight Scholar Awards: These awards support emerging neuroscientists to focus on disorders of learning and memory.
 Applicants must demonstrate interest in solving important problems in relevant areas of neuroscience, including the translation of basic research to clinical neuroscience and have no more than four years of experience in a tenure-track position.
-Applications are due in January.
 Awards are $75k/year for 3 years ($225k total).
-Deadline: For FY23, applications were due January 1, 2023.
+Deadline: For January.
 Eligibility: Have no more than four years of experience in an independent, tenure-track faculty position.
+Relevant to: STEM

 Limited Submissions